 The treatments are authorized for patients with mild-to-moderate COVID-19.
 Evidence suggests that these medications can reduce the risk of severe disease and hospitalization.
 However, you can’t take them with you.

-At present, supplies are limited.
-Moreover, both are dispensed by health care professionals (and some pharmacists) and require a positive COVID-19 test.
-If you test positive with symptoms, contact a health care provider to see if these are appropriate options for you.
+Of you test positive with symptoms, contact a health care provider to see if these are appropriate options for you.

 We hope these reminders are helpful.
 If you’re anything like us, you may discover that your packing skills have gotten rusty since your last trip.